Michigan county official defends slur, says he’s not racist

 Marshall Collins Jr., 44, a Black resident of Leelanau County, said Eckerle should be removed from office “by any means necessary.”

 “When people say there isn’t racism any more, the proof is in the pudding.
-It’s right here in front of us and we choose to ignore it,” Collins said.
+It’s right here in front of us, and we choose to ignore it,” said Collins, a member of the Northern Michigan Anti-Racism Task Force.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.